Fact: The Internet is littered with scams to cheat you out of your money.

 The short term is a different story.

 To reduce this risk, Paul has made safety a critical factor in Profits Unlimited.
 That’s why he implemented a small-loss strategy into his system.
-Put simply, Paul recommends his readers set a stop loss of 8% on every single stock they purchase.
+Put simply, Paul recommends his readers set a stop loss of 8% to 12% on every single stock they purchase.
+He’ll also sell a stock if it violates his GoingUpness system criteria.

 They could just as easily turn that $1,000 into $1,500, $2,000, even $10,000 with the investment trends Paul is targeting.